 What fire code does Lavon use and how can I obtain a copy?

-The City of Lavon enforces the International Fire Code, 2012 edition with amendments through the NTCOG recommendations.
+The City of Lavon enforces the International Fire Code, 2018 edition with local amendments.

 Copies of specific topics are generally available via the internet.